10 USA Roaming Tips

 They'll often include a daily allowance, and charge you for every day you use any data.
 Here's how much it could cost for someone on pay monthly, using data every day of a week-long holiday:

-Three uniquely allows those on its Advanced (but NOT Essential) plans to roam in the USA (and many other countries, see the full 'Feel at Home' list*), at no extra charge – a stunning offer for the States considering how expensive it is with others (You can only roam on 3G, not 'superfast' 4G).
+Three uniquely allows those on its Advanced (but NOT its legacy Essential) plans to roam in the USA (and many other countries, see the full 'Go Roam' list), at no extra charge – a stunning offer for the States considering how expensive it is with others (You can only roam on 3G, not 'superfast' 4G).

 However, I'm not advocating permanently switching to Three just for this, as you can simply just bag one of its pay-as-you-go Sims to use on your travels (the Sim is the little gold chip that goes in the back of a handset, that gives a phone its number, its identity and dictates what you pay).